❓ What is Nukkit ❓

 🗺️ Setting Up Your Custom World 🗺️

-Please note that Nukkit has his unique world type, so you can upload to a Nukkit server just a world that was generated previously with Nukkit.
+Please note that Nukkit has a unique world type.
+If you want to upload a world, you can only use a world that was previously generated with Nukkit.

 So if you have a world that was generated previously via Nukkit you can upload it to your server files as our guide explains here.